Shashi-Bhushan/catalog/README.md

 This Project is an AEM based Book Catalog System.
 It's meant to be a development exercise.

 -   *Uses Separate UI and Content Package System.*
-    UI is for /apps components and /etc clientlibs and design pages.
+    UI is for /apps components and /etc folder deployment.
     CONTENT is for /content pages.
+    Have different Maven Deployment profiles as well.
+-   *AEM Scaffolding is used*
+    Used to create /etc/commerce/products nodes
+-   *AEM Commerce API is implemented*
+    Commerce API provider implementation for AbstractJcrProducts etc.
+    It's under in.shabhushan.catalog.commerce package
+    Intention is to write Spock based test cases for these classes as well.

 Building
 --------